 Virta takes a novel approach to diabetes care.
 We employ a technology-enabled continuous remote care model with individualized guidance for achieving nutritional ketosis.
 Each patient has a remote care team—a health coach and a medical provider—that continuously customizes their care.
 Patients also receive behavioral support and encouragement from their coaches and an online community of their peers.
 We hypothesized that this comprehensive care model would improve health for patients with type 2 diabetes, allowing them to actually reverse hyperglycemia and insulin resistance while removing medications.

-To assess the safety, efficacy, and sustainability of the Virta Treatment, we put our treatment to the test in a clinical trial.
-We enrolled 262 adult volunteers with type 2 diabetes who chose to receive the Virta Treatment.
+To assess the safety, efficacy, and sustainability of the Virta program, we put our treatment to the test in a clinical trial.
+We enrolled 262 adult volunteers with type 2 diabetes who chose to receive Virta.
 For comparison, we also enrolled 87 adult volunteers who chose to receive Usual Care for type 2 diabetes, including appointments with their physician and consultations with registered dietitians regarding nutrition and lifestyle changes.

 Reversal of diabetic hyperglycemia without use of diabetes-specific medications